pppxiyu/AH_estimator_ml/README.md

 `saveFolderHead`: string.
 Recommend name it using the `target_tractLevel` and the `modelName`.
 For example, `energyElec_biLSTM` stands for the experiment using `'biLSTM'` for estimating `'energy.elec'`.

+`randomSeed`: int.
+The random seed used by numpy.random.

+## Global estimation option

+Global estimation means using one single model to do the estimation for all prototypes.
+It is expected to generate better accuracy in some cases, because different prototypes share part of the data generation process, and it works as a simple multitasks learning architecture.
+However, it should be noted that the number of samples for the model will increase dramatically, as the samples for each separate model of each prototype has been stacked togather.
+The total size of training and validation `numpy` array with `float32` type is about 25GB.
+Servers with 30GB GPU and CPU memory are recommended to be used for the global esitmation option.